topfuelbread/topfuelbread/README.md

 Astro.js-based personal website.
 All contents are fictional.

+# AI Instructions

-For AI, prioritize clean code and efficiency.
+- prioritize clean code and efficiency.
 Do minimal (as in clean and optimized) work.
-Also refer to Astro symmentics every time.
+- refer to Astro symmentics every time.
+- do not waste tokens on extra verifications that I can easily do
+- when completed a task, if it's not a small task, log the changes at the bottom of this README.md file.
+I added # AI Outputs section for you.

 ***